-2018-2019 Catalog
+2022-2023 Catalog

 Western University of Health Sciences (WesternU) is an independent, non-profit academic health center, incorporated in the State of California, and dedicated to educating health care professionals.
 As a 501.c.3.
 Non-profit organization (Internal Revenue Service Code), Western University of Health Sciences is "...organized and operated exclusively for exempt purposes set forth in 501(c) (3), and none of its earnings may inure to any private shareholder or individual.
 In addition, it may not be an action organization, i.e. it may not attempt to influence legislation as a substantial part of its activities, and it may not participate in any campaign activity for or against political candidates.
-Organizations described in section 501(c) (3) are commonly referred to as charitable organizations.
 Organizations described in section 501(c) (3), other than testing for public safety organizations, are eligible to receive tax-deductible contributions in accordance with Code section 170."